pantheon-systems/documentation/source/content/modules.md

 ### [Apache Solr](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon/pantheon_apachesolr)

 This module facilitates and debugs communication between Drupal and Pantheon's Apache Solr service, indexing and searching site content.
-For more details, see [Pantheon Search](/solr).
+For more details, visit [Pantheon Search](/solr).

 ## [Site Audit](https://www.drupal.org/project/site_audit)
-Static site analysis is a service for Drupal sites to make best practice recommendations on site configurations.
+Static site analysis is a service for Drupal sites that makes best practice recommendations on site configurations.
 These reports are found in the Site Dashboard under the Status tab and are accessible by site team members.
-For more details, see [Launch Check - Drupal Performance and Configuration Analysis](/drupal-launch-check).
+For more details, visit [Launch Check - Drupal Performance and Configuration Analysis](/drupal-launch-check).

 ## [Pantheon Module (Drupal 7)](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon)